 According to the Twelfth Census of the United States, he met and married Doshie "Dosia or Dacie" Dagan on January 6, 1876 and to this union thirteen (13) children were born, but four (4) died during childbirth and only nine (9) children survived.
 The surviving children were Henry (b.
 1898), Brady (b.
 1896), Jullian (b.
 1878), Lillian (b.
 1890), Willie (b.
 1887), Frank (b.
 1884), Beulah (b.
 1895), Beatrice (b.
 1884) and Estella (b.
 1894). **Please note dates of birth are approximate according to the Twelfth Census of the United States.**

 Although the facts are simple, Jim Martin was a farmer by trade in Lawrence County.
 Census records confirm that from day one Jim Martin could read and write and he owned his own property.
 When the Thirteenth Census of the United States was taken, it is noted that Jim was labeled as a "widow" with the younger seven (7) children living with him.
-The Martins have had a long history of reuniting in a big way and over the last thirty-four years we've done so.
+The Martins have had a long history of reuniting in a big way and over the last thirty-five years we've done so.
 The history of our family continues to unfold through our reunions held biannually.

 The reunion was first held in Monticello, Lawrence County, Mississippi in the summer of 1980.
 The first members of our family to initiate this reunion were Johnnie Mae Terrell (Deceased), Frankie Mae Hawthorn (Deceased), Arthur Martin (Deceased), Lentee Walker (Deceased), Classie Steele, Evelyn Martin Hall, Jessie Walker, Jr. (Deceased) and Madie Ree Watson.